airbytehq/airbyte/docs/connector-development/config-based/authentication.md

 The `BasicHttpAuthenticator` set the "Authorization" header with a (USER ID/password) pair, encoded using base64 as per [RFC 7617](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
 The following definition will set the header "Authorization" with a value "Basic <encoded credentials>"

-The encoding scheme is:

-1. concatenate the username and the password with `":"` in between
-2. Encode the resulting string in base 64
-3. Decode the result in utf8

 ```
 authenticator:
   type: "BasicHttpAuthenticator"